California Consumer Privacy Act (CCPA) Notice at Collection of Personal Information and Privacy Policy

 • Enough detail in your request that lets us properly understand, evaluate and respond to it

-Subject to certain exceptions, you have the right to know what personal information CIBC has collected about you and our use of your personal information for the period during which we retain the personal information for business purposes.
+Subject to certain exceptions, you have the right to access what personal information CIBC has collected about you and our use of your personal information for the period during which we retain the personal information for business purposes.
 Once we receive and confirm your verifiable request, we’ll provide you with the following information:

 • The categories of personal information we collected about you